 Overview and eligibility

-We will keep you up to date with the latest information.
+You can register your intent to claim online.
 When you start your claim, your claim manager will help you understand the compensation you can get and what you need to do.

 If the infected person has died